Pentazocine: Recreational

-In an open-label, add-on, single-day, acute-dose small clinical study, pentazocine was found to rapidly and substantially reduce symptoms of mania in individuals with bipolar disorder that were in the manic phase of the condition.
-It was postulated that the efficacy observed was due to κ-opioid receptor activation-mediated amelioration of hyperdopaminergia in the reward pathways.
-Minimal sedation and no side effects including psychotomimetic effects or worsening of psychosis were observed at the dose administered.

 Adverse effects

-Side effects are similar to those of morphine, but pentazocine, due to its action at the kappa opioid receptor is more likely to invoke psychotomimetic effects.
+Side effects are similar to those of morphine, but due to pentazocine's action at the κ-opioid receptor, it is more likely to invoke psychotomimetic effects.
 High dose may cause high blood pressure or high heart rate.
 It may also increase cardiac work after myocardial infarction when given intravenously and hence this use should be avoided where possible.
 Respiratory depression is a common side effect, but is subject to a ceiling effect, such that at a certain dose the degree of respiratory depression will no longer increase with dose increases.
-Likewise rarely it has been associated with agranulocytosis, erythema multiforme and toxic epidermal necrolysis.
+Albeit rarely, pentazocine has been associated with agranulocytosis, erythema multiforme and toxic epidermal necrolysis.

 Tissue damage at injection sites

 Severe injection site necrosis and sepsis has occurred (sometimes requiring amputation of limb) with multiple injection of pentazocine lactate.
 In addition, animal studies have demonstrated that Pentazocine is tolerated less well subcutaneously than intramuscularly.

 History

 Pentazocine was developed by the Sterling Drug Company, Sterling-Winthrop Research Institute, of Rensselaer, New York.
 The analgesic compound was first made at Sterling in 1958.
-U.S. testing was conducted between 1961 and 1967.It was approved by the Food and Drug Administration in June 1967 after being favorably reviewed following testing on 12,000 patients in the United States.
+U.S. testing was conducted between 1961 and 1967.
+It was approved by the Food and Drug Administration in June 1967 after being favorably reviewed following testing on 12,000 patients in the United States.
 By mid 1967 Pentazocine was already being sold in Mexico, England, and Argentina, under different trade names.